Culture of Himachal Pradesh

-The North Indian state of Himachal Pradesh is a state that has remained largely uninfluenced by Western culture.
+The North Indian state of Himachal Pradesh also known as Devbhoomi and Veerbhoomi is a state that has remained largely uninfluenced by Western culture.
 Himachal Pradesh is a multi-religion practising, multicultural and multilingual state.
 Some of the most commonly spoken languages are Hindi and the various Pahari languages.
 The Hindu communities residing in Himachal include the Brahmins, Rajputs, Kannets, Rathis and Kolis.
-There are also tribal population in the state which mainly comprise Gaddis, Kinnarms, Gujjars, Pangawals and Lahaulis.
+There is also a tribal population in the state which mainly comprises Gaddis, Kinnarms, Gujjars, Pangawals and Lahaulis.

 Himachal is well known for its handicrafts.
 The carpets, leather works, shawls, paintings, metalware and woodwork are worth appreciating.
 Pashmina shawl is one of the products which is highly in demand not only in Himachal but all over the country.
 Himachali caps are also famous artwork of its people.

 Local music and dance reflects the cultural identity of the state.
 Through their dance and music, they praise their gods during local festivals and other special occasions.

 There are a number of fairs and festivals celebrated in Himachal Pradesh, including the temple fairs in nearly every region that are of great significance to this state.

 The day-to-day food of Himachalis is very similar to the rest of the north India.
 They too have lentil, broth, rice, vegetables and bread, etc. As compared to other states in north India, non-vegetarian cuisine is more preferred.
 Some of the specialities of Himachal include Manee, Madeera, Pateer, Chouck, Bhagjery and chutney of til.

 The Annual Festival of Kasol known as Himachal Hills Festival which take place from 27 to 30 December every year in Kasol.